IAmMoltony/desktop-wallpaper/README.md

 You just clone this repo, or download one of the wallpapers by itself and set it as your desktop wallpaper.
 The process of setting the wallpaper is OS and DE (desktop environment) specific, so you'll have to figure that out yourself.

-GIMP XCF files are also provided if you want to make changes to the wallpapers (aterisk).
+GIMP XCF files are also provided if you want to make changes to the wallpapers (asterisk).

 ### asterisk